Volunteering in ChiangMai, Thailand

 I fell in love with Thailand but wanted to experience it on a different level.
 Consequently, I think this is why I chose to volunteer.
 It really is the perfect way to experience the culture and get to know the people and the customs of Thailand.
-You get so much more than just staying on one of the beautiful resorts.
-There is no doubting that the beaches and hotels are stunning.
+You get so much more than just staying in one of the beautiful resorts.
+There is no doubt that the beaches and hotels are stunning.
 I just felt that you don’t get to live and breathe authentic Thailand until you live and work like a local.
 A perfect combination to satisfy a love of travel and culture while giving something back to the country you are visiting.

-2017 was a particularly difficult year for me, having made some bad choices and some good.
+2017 was a particularly difficult year for me, having made some bad choices and some good ones.
 I met some amazing new friends but lost some also, life is all about balance.
 We lost a very special person too which doesn’t get easier but it really does make you evaluate life and the people around you!!
-I’ve learned from it all and it inspired me to do book this amazing trip, life really is too short.
+I’ve learned from it all and it inspired me to book this amazing trip, life really is too short.

 There have been a couple of things on my bucket list for many years; to work with children internationally and to work with animals.
 There were a few companies that I got in touch with, the first project was with Idex at a school in Chiang Mai.
 For the second project, I travelled to Surin to work with the Elephant Nature Park.
 I will concentrate on the project in Chiang Mai for this and post and save the Elephants for another.

 I wanted a challenge and I think I got one, the volunteer house was very basic!
 After a difficult start, arriving in Chiang Mai with no pickup, I eventually made it to the house.
 Abandoned and empty because everyone was off for New Year.
 The people that were there were totally hungover haha.
-I was left to my own devices, which was daunting, to be honest but it was soon made better by my roommate from Barcelona.
+I was left to my own devices, which was daunting, to be honest, but it was soon made better by my roommate from Barcelona.
 We explored the city and visited lots of temples, stopping for a few beers obviously!
 The highlight had to be watching a Gecko trying to catch a moth!!